saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 + *Chapter 1: Introduction* \ This chapter introduces the work completed during my internship.
 It outlines the problem statement, the objectives of the internship, the scope and limitations of the project, and provides an overview of the report’s organization.

-+ *Chapter 2: Organization Details and Literature Review* \ In this chapter, I provide a comprehensive introduction to F1Soft International.
-This includes an overview of the organization, its hierarchy, the various domains in which it operates, and a detailed description of the department or unit where I interned.
-Additionally, this chapter includes a literature review or related study, highlighting relevant theories and frameworks that underpin the work I performed during the internship.
++ *Chapter 2: Organization Details and Literature Review* \ In this chapter, a comprehensive introduction to F1Soft International has been provided.
+This includes an overview of the organization, its hierarchy, the various domains in which it operates, and a detailed description of the department where internship has been completed.
+Additionally, this chapter includes a literature review or related study, highlighting relevant theories and frameworks that underpin the works that have been performed during the internship.

 + *Chapter 3: Internship Activities* \ This chapter delves into the specifics of my internship activities.
-It outlines my roles and responsibilities, provides a weekly log of the technical activities I performed, describes the projects I was involved in, and details the technical tasks and activities I completed.
-This section offers an in-depth look at the hands-on experience I gained and the contributions I made to the organization.
+It outlines my roles and responsibilities, provides a weekly log of the technical activities, describes the involved projects, and details the technical tasks and activities have been completed successfully.
+This section offers an in-depth look at the hands-on experience obtained.

 + *Chapter 4: Conclusion and Learning Outcomes* \ A brief overview of the experience gained during the internship is also stated in this last part, as well as the main conclusions.
 It mentions my skills and knowledge, challenges I faced and how I dealt with them.
 Additionally, the section talks about what the future holds in terms of career development after such an opportunity.